rvigo/kotlin-saga/README.md

 # Kotlin Saga Pattern Implementation

-it started as a saga study but idk what the hell it is
+_it started as a saga study but idk what the hell it is_

+## Questions

+In case of an `AddItemCommand`:

+- should a `ConsumeProduct` or similar command be triggered to the `Product` microservice?
+- in case of success, should de `Product` microservice emits a `ProductConsumed` event that triggers an `ContinueItemInclusion` command?

+in this scenario, I _believe_ it's a Choreography base Saga, but how can I make it explicit?